QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 will be used in other courses.

 * $\omega$ (small-omega)
-  is a result possible
+  is an outcome possible
   <span class="tms">such as 1 for a dice</span>
 * $\Omega$ (big-omega)
-  is a set of all possible outcomes, also called sample space
+  is a set of all possible outcomes, also called sample/probability space
   <span class="tms">such as {1,2,3,4,5,6} for a dice
   or {$\ x \mid x \in [1,6]\ $}</span>.
 * $A$ is an event included in <span>